btnguyenPersonal/edit/tasks.md

 ## tasks
+- editing new file indicator [NEW] on right side??

 - W and B

 - have emacs find alt f
+	- just need tab complete now

 - ts-server integration (do it for real this time)